-No change in a student's program of courses will be recognized unless it is made on official forms, properly approved and accepted at the Office of Admissions and Records.
+No change in a student's program of courses will be recognized unless it is made on official forms, properly approved and accepted at the Records Office.
 Unauthorized withdrawal or dropping of a course will result in a final grade of "F" or "U".
-Students may add or drop courses by filing an approved "Schedule Revision Request" in the Office of Admissions and Records.
+Students may add or drop courses by filing an approved "Schedule Revision Request" in the Records Office.